RudraanshGupta/Chess-Engine-in-Python/README.md

 * pygame 2.0.1

 ## TODO
-- [ ] Cleaning up the code - right now it is really messy.
 - [ ] Using bitboard instead of 2d lists.
 - [ ] Stalemate on 3 repeated moves or 50 moves without capture/pawn advancement.
 - [ ] Menu to select player vs player/computer.